jsakamoto/Toolbelt.Blazor.HeadElement/README.md

 ## Summary

-This component and services allows you to **change the title of document, "meta" elements such as OGP, on your Blazor app**.
+This components and services allows you to **change the title of document and "meta" elements such as OGP, on your Blazor app**.

 This package supports both seiver-side Blazor and client-side Blazor WebAssembly app.

 And also supports server-side pre-rendering on your server-side Blazor app.

-### NOTICE! - This is "Preview" Release

-This package is **"preview" release** at this time.

-Some implementations of this packages depends on internals of ASP.NET Core Components.

-~~Especially, server-side pre-rendering is very slow and stressfull, because **it captures all requests and buffering all responses on memory.**~~
-_19 Sep, 2019 - Fixed this issue at v.0.0.1-preview2._

 ## How to use